TrellixVulnTeam/swahilipython_SCMU/Doc/extending/extending.rst

 the module and retrieving its C API pointers; client modules only have to call this macro before accessing the C API.

-The exporting module is a modification of the :mod:`spam` module from section :ref:`extending-simpleexample`.
+The exporting module is a modification of the :mod:`spam` module kutoka section :ref:`extending-simpleexample`.
 The function :func:`spam.system` does not call the C library function :c:func:`system` directly, but a function :c:func:`PySpam_System`, which would of course do something more complicated in